-Public sector IT leaders will play a central role in delivering the services for citizens and systems for the
+Government IT leaders play a key role in delivering digital services for citizens and systems that will help the country

-CIO UK profiles some of the key players in Whitehall.
+CIO UK profiles some of the key technology players in Whitehall.

 The Ministry of Defence (MoD) announced the appointment of Charles Forte as the new Defence CIO on 9 January 2018.
 Foster will be responsible for developing MoD strategy and policy on the operation and protection of all its IT and communications technology.